Stress of facing Djokovic caused cramps - Alcaraz

 Spain's Alcaraz, 20, started cramping early in the third set before Serbia's Djokovic, 36, won 6-3 5-7 6-1 6-1.

-"It is not easy to play against Novak, he's a legend of our sport," he said.
+"It is not easy to play against Novak, he is a legend of our sport," he said.

 "It has been really tough for me.
 I have never felt tension like I did in that match."

-Top seed Alcaraz was only playing Djokovic for the second time and it was their first meeting at one of the sport's four Grand Slam tournaments.
+Top seed Alcaraz was only playing Djokovic for the second time and it was their first meeting at one of the four Grand Slams.

-"If someone says he goes onto the court with no nerves playing against Novak, he lies," added the US Open champion.
+"If someone says he goes onto the court with no nerves playing against Novak, he lies," added the US Open champion, who will be replaced as world number one by Djokovic if he beats Casper Ruud in Sunday's final.

 "The tension of the match was why the cramping happened.
 I started the match really nervous."

 Djokovic, who said he had faced the same experiences when he was younger, added: "It is part of the learning curve.
-It's part of the experience.
+It is part of the experience.

 "He's only 20, he's got plenty of time.
 He has showed so much maturity in the last couple of years.